Overview

 Interface Adapters

-- Interface adapters transform data for entities and use cases.
+- Interface adapters are adapters that perform data transformation for entities and use cases.

 Frameworks and Drivers